Refinancing your mortgage can save you thousands of dollars in interest.

 It can also reduce your monthly payments substantially.

-You may be asking yourself when should i refinance my mortgage?
+You may be asking yourself, when should I refinance my mortgage?

-Home Equity Loans and HELOC – Home equity loans and home equity lines of credit (HELOC) use the built up equity you have in your home to give you a second loan.
-You can use the cash you receive for anything, usually it’s used to pay off debt or make repairs and renovations to the home.
+- Home Equity Loans and HELOC – Home equity loans and home equity lines of credit (HELOC) use the built-up equity you have in your home to give you a second loan.
+You can use the cash you receive for anything.
+Usually, it’s used to pay off debt or make repairs and renovations to the home.
 You will have a second mortgage payment lasting between 5 – 15 years.

 2. You want to lower your monthly payment

 If your loan amount is $200,000 and you have been paying on it for 10 years, the balance will be roughly $150,000.
 You can refinance that $150,000 for another 30 years giving you a much lower payment.
-This new lower loan amount amount stretched over a 30 year term along with a lower rate will significantly lower your monthly mortgage payment.
+This new lower loan amount stretched over a 30-year term along with a lower rate will significantly lower your monthly mortgage payment.